-The ECL is determined by projecting the PD, LGD and EAD and for each individual exposure or collective segment.
 These three components are multiplied together and adjusted for the likelihood of survival (i.e. the exposure has not prepaid or defaulted in an earlier month).
 This effectively calculates an ECL, which is then discounted back to the reporting date and summed.
 The discount rate used in the ECL calculation is the original effective interest rate or an approximation thereof.

 The Lifetime PD is developed by applying a maturity profile to the current 12M PD.
 The maturity profile looks at how defaults develop on a portfolio from the point of initial recognition throughout the lifetime of the loans.
 The maturity profile is based on historical observed data and is assumed to be the same across all assets within a portfolio and credit grade band.
 This is supported by historical analysis.
-The 12-month and lifetime EADs are determined based on the expected payment profile, which varies by product type.

-Forward-looking economic information is also included in determining the 12-month and lifetime PD, EAD and LGD.
+Forward-looking economic information is also included in determining the 12-month and lifetime PD.
 These assumptions vary by product type.
 The assumptions underlying the ECL calculation - such as how the maturity profile of the PDs and how collateral values change etc. - are monitored and reviewed on a quarterly basis.
 There have been no significant changes in estimation techniques or significant assumptions made during the reporting period.